 Here’s how I did it! (find full printable recipe below)

 - One large red beet

 - Vegetable glycerin or coconut oil

 Step 1: Peel and slice your beets into little chunks and place in heat-safe glass container or double boiler.

-Beware: Beets stain, if you didn’t already catch that.
+*Beware: Beets stain, if you didn’t already catch that.
 If you’re using a wood cutting board, be prepared for it to turn pink!
-I also suggest keeping a dark colored rag handy.
+I also suggest keeping a dark-coloured rag handy.
 And wear an apron.

 Step 2: Use a double boiler or pot to steam your beets.